 Telly Savalas passed away on January 22, 1994.
 Just 1 day before his death, he celebrated his 72nd and last birthday with his family, friends and colleagues at the Universal Sheraton Inn in Universal City, California.

-Early in his career, he directed stage plays at a theater in Connecticut.
+Before he was a successful actor, early in his career, he directed stage plays at a theater in Connecticut.

 He was an accomplished poker player.